-Up to date information can also be found on GOV.UK and FCDO’s Travel Aware pages.
+Up to date information can be found on GOV.UK and FCDO’s Travel Aware pages.

 The EU introduces EES for UK and non-EU nationals starting gradually next month.